openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 To help triage issues, it may be helpful to peruse the following database
 tables:

 #.
-To view the content of the Nexus ML2 port binding database table:
+To view the content of the Nexus Driver port binding database table:
-   In addition to port entries, the switch state is also saved in here.
-   These special entries can be identified with an instance_id of ``RESERVED_NEXUS_SWITCH_DEVICE_ID_R1``.

    .. code-block:: console